GallardoSolutions/ps-load-test/README.md

 # ps-load-test

-A LocustIO Project to help Promotional Industry Suppliers to test their own PromoStandards environments
+A `LocustIO` Project to help `Promotional Industry` Suppliers to test their own `PromoStandards` environments

-You should try it first on staging and then on production.
+You should try it first on `staging` and then on `production`.

-We hope it helps you, to find issues before your customers do.
+We hope it helps you, as a Supplier, to find issues before your customers do.

-It uses Jinja2 templates to generate data for the following PromoStandards methods:
+It uses [Jinja2 templates](https://jinja.palletsprojects.com/en/3.1.x/) to generate data for the following `PromoStandards` services:
-- Product Data
+- [x] Product Data (2.0.0)
-- Media Content
+- [ ] Media Content
-- Inventory
+- [ ] Inventory
-- Product Pricing and Configuration
+- [ ] Product Pricing and Configuration
-- Order Shipment Notification
+- [ ] Order Shipment Notification
-- Order Status
+- [ ] Order Status
-- Invoice
+- [ ] Invoice
-- Purchase Order
+- [ ] Purchase Order

 Here is the starting point to understand the project: [locustio](https://locust.io/)